7 Ways to Improve Accounts Receivable (AR) Collections in 2026

 Automating your invoicing with software can also help you send an invoice as soon as possible after delivering services or products.
 This ensures customers aren’t surprised by your bills and are prepared to pay them.

 If you’re using a reactionary or ad hoc collections strategy, take some time to review and systematize it.
-Consistent collection procedures will improve internal and external communications, and help you respond more quickly to past due accounts.
+Consistent collection procedures will improve internal and external communications, and help you respond quicker to past due invoices.

-You might segment your customers and develop collection strategies for each segment based on their size and payment behavior.
+You can also segment your customers and develop collection strategies for each segment based on their size and payment behavior.

 We recommend you take an approach that combines automation with customization: